ToyokoLabs/docs/VM_login.md

 Permissions
 -----------

-Check that the user has a role with at least the following permissions:
+In case of 403 error, check that the user has a role with at least the following permissions:

 compute.instances.osLogin
 compute.instances.setMetadata